No. 4 South Carolina women rout Vandy 93-57, now 16-1

 NASHVILLE, Tenn.
+(AP) — The fourth-ranked South Carolina Gamecocks made sure they wouldn’t be joining the growing list of upsets in women’s basketball.

-(AP) — Zia Cooke scored 17 points to lead five in double figures and fourth-ranked South Carolina routed Vanderbilt 93-57 on Sunday to position the Gamecocks for a possible move up to No. 1 for the first time this season.
+Zia Cooke scored 17 points to lead five in double figures and South Carolina routed Vanderbilt 93-57 on Sunday to position the Gamecocks for a possible move up to No. 1 for the first time this season.

+“It’s really important especially when you’re playing on the road in an SEC territory to be as close to who you are as possible, and I thought our team did that,” South Carolina coach Dawn Staley said. “

 Top-ranked UConn lost to Baylor on Thursday night.
 No. 2 Oregon lost to Arizona State on Friday night, and Arizona State upset No. 3 Oregon State 55-47 earlier Sunday.

 The Gamecocks (16-1, 4-0 Southeastern Conference) came in and simply dominated from the start on their way to a 10th straight win.
-They improved to 12-2 against Vanderbilt under coach Dawn Staley, including all six at Memorial Gym in this stretch.
+They improved to 12-2 against Vanderbilt under Staley, including all six at Memorial Gym in this stretch.
 They’ve also won their first four in league play for the sixth time in the past seven seasons.

+“There’s obviously a reason they’re a national championship contender year in and year out,” Vanderbilt coach Stephanie White said.
+“I think this is one of the single most talented teams that Dawn’s had, which is really scary.
+Athletic, they were clicking on all cylinders, and they just have the ability to come out in waves and make runs, and that’s what they did.”

 Mikiah Herbert Harrigan added 15 points for South Carolina.
 Laeticia Amikhere had 11, and Tyasha Harris and Aliyah Boston added 10 each.